upendrakda/DSA/README.md

    - Push the current operator
 4. After scanning the expression, pop all remaining operators from the stack
 5. The resulting string is the **postfix expression**

 ---

+### 🧠 Algorithm: Infix to Postfix Conversion Using Stack

+1. Start
+2. Declare stack
+    - Define a character stack with array data[MAX]
+    - Initialize top = -1
+3. Read infix expression
+    - Input the infix expression as a string
+4. Initialize postfix index
+    - Set j = 0 for postfix expression
+5. Scan infix expression from left to right
+    - Repeat for each character ch in the infix expression
+6. If character is an operand
+    - Append ch to postfix expression
+    - Increment j
+7. If character is ‘(’
+    - Push ch onto the stack
+8. If character is ‘)’
+    - Pop operators from stack and append to postfix until ‘(’ is found
+    - Pop and discard ‘(’ from stack
+9. If character is an operator
+    - While stack is not empty and precedence of stack top ≥ precedence of current operator
+        - Pop operator from stack and append to postfix
+    - Push current operator onto the stack
+10. Repeat steps 6 to 9 until end of infix expression
+11. Pop remaining operators
+    - While stack is not empty
+      - Pop operator and append to postfix
+12. Terminate postfix expression
+    - Append null character '\0'
+13. Display postfix expression
+14. Stop

+---